2. User interfaces

 The GUI of SPPAS

-Both the main windows and a Log window
+Both a main window and a Log window

 frame is made of a menubar at top, a main content in the middle and